 Instructions

-- In a large skillet melt 1 and 1/2 tablespoons of butter over medium heat.
+- In a large skillet melt 2 tablespoons of butter over medium heat.
 Season the pork generously with salt and pepper; cook for 6 minutes on each side or until deep golden brown.

-- While the pork is in the oven, In another skillet, cook the apples in the remaining butter over medium-high for 5 minutes.
-Add the remaining 2 tablespoons of apple cider, turn the heat to high and cook for 1-2 minutes more.
+- Add the remaining 2 tablespoons of apple cider to the apples, turn the heat to high and cook for 1-2 minutes more.
 Season the apples with salt to taste.

 This was absolutely delicious!!
 I made recipe exactly as written.
 Whole family loved it.
 Thanks for great recipe!